jundalisay/superb/content/en/social/economics/principles/part-5/chapter-02.md

 ---
 heading: "Chapter 2"
 title: "The Future of Economic Superphysics"
-# heading: "How Pantrynomics Can Make a Readily-deployable system for Mars"
+# heading: "How Superphysics Can Make a Readily-deployable system for Mars"
 # date: 2019-10-17
 # date: 2015-04-12
 date: 2022-01-28
 image: /photos/physics/mars.jpg
-description: "Pantrynomics can be used to create economic systems for Mars and other planets"
+description: "Superphysics can be used to create economic systems for Mars and other planets"
 youtube: "rVP73TV2X0s"
 author: Juan
 icon: /icons/pantry.png